María Suárez Toro,

 *”Lived experience” (erlebnis in German) refers to the knowledge and understanding that a person gains through their own personal experiences.
 In the context of policymaking or research, “lived experience” refers to the perspective of those who have directly experienced a specific issue or policy in their lives.
 (Social Sciences and Medicine, 2021, Nandini Karunamuni.)

-Cambridge dictionary: the things that someone has experienced themselves, especially when these give the person a knowledge or understanding
+Cambridge dictionary: the things that someone has experienced themselves, especially when these give the person knowledge or understanding.

-Note: the concept is attributed to Guillermo Dilthey in the emergency of hermeneutics: alive, historicized subject.
+Note: The concept is attributed to Guillermo Dilthey in the emergence of hermeneutics: an alive, historicized subject.

-*The notion of “Patterns That Connect” originally appeared in the work of Margaret Mead’s husband, Gregory Bateson (1979) as cybernetics, as the “pattern which connects.”
+*The notion of “Patterns That Connect” originally appeared in the work of Margaret Mead’s husband, Gregory Bateson (1979), as cybernetics, as the “pattern which connects.”
 In this work, Bateson pursued a unifying link between mind and nature.
-This ultimate unity was based in the idea that all change, all phenomena occurred through processes that were cognitive.
-In other words “self organized”.
+This ultimate unity was based on the idea that all change and all phenomena occurred through cognitive processes.
+In other words, “self-organized”.

-My note: the mind is part of our nature, thus is is nature in one of its expressions towards adaptation in the living world.
-Chilean Humberto Maturana takes “self organization” as a category of every organism.
+My note: The mind is part of our nature; thus, it is nature in one of its expressions towards adaptation in the living world.
+Chilean Humberto Maturana considers “self-organization” a category applicable to every organism.

-Joan Marler quotes J. Campbel in “A_Vision_for_the_World_The_Life_and_Work_of_Marija_Gimbutas”, as saying that ”Marija Gimbutas has given us an authentic Rosetta Stone of greatest heuristic value for future works in the hermeneutics of arqueología and anthropology.
+Joan Marler quotes J. Campbell in “A Vision for the World: The Life and Work of Marija Gimbutas”, as saying that ”Marija Gimbutas has given us an authentic Rosetta Stone of most excellent heuristic value for future works in the hermeneutics of arqueología and anthropology.

 What did she contribute to it?
-Al Marler says, she lived her Lithuanian childhood in a family and social context where education was embraced as essential to cultural and political liberation.
-She also shares how Marija explained it “Although Lithuanian is one of the most conservative Indo-European languages, related to Sanskrit, the folklore and mythological imagery that Marija absorbed as a child reflected, not only the Indo-European pantheon of sky gods, but a much earlier bond with the Earth and her mysterious cycles that was still alive in the Lithuanian countryside: The rivers were sacred, the forest and trees were sacred, the hills were sacred.
-The earth was kissed and prayers were said every morning, every evening… The balance of male and female powers expressed in the folk material had its correspondence in people’s daily lives: Officially the patriarchal system is clearly dominating, but in reality, there is an inheritance from Old Europe in which the woman is the center.
-In some areas the matrilineal system really exists, such as in my family.
+Al Marler says that she lived her Lithuanian childhood in a family and social context where education was embraced as essential to cultural and political liberation.
+She also shares how Marija explained it “Although Lithuanian is one of the most conservative Indo-European languages, related to Sanskrit, the folklore and mythological imagery that Marija absorbed as a child reflected, not only the Indo-European pantheon of sky gods, but a much earlier bond with the earth and her mysterious cycles that was still alive in the Lithuanian countryside: The rivers were sacred, the forest and trees were sacred, the hills were sacred.
+The earth was kissed and prayers were said every morning, every evening.
+The balance of male and female powers expressed in the folk material had its correspondence in people’s daily lives: Officially, the patriarchal system is clearly dominating, but in reality, there is an inheritance from Old Europe in which the woman is the center.
+In some areas, the matrilineal system is a reality, as it is in my family.
 I don’t see that the sons were more important.”

 https://www.academia.edu/67574301/